Gluten Free Artisan Bread Recipe (EASY & No Knead)

 Gluten-Free Artisan Bread Recipe:

-4. Line a banneton basket or proofing basket with parchment paper and sprinkle in a tiny bit of gluten-free bread flour.
-Pour the dough into the banneton, and sprinkle with a bit more bread flour.
-Cover with plastic wrap or a damp kitchen towel.
+5. Cover with plastic wrap or a damp kitchen towel.
 Place in a warm place (I always place it in my oven with the oven light on) for the rising process.
-Let it rise for 45 minutes in a warm spot (remember – DO NOT OVERPROOF).
+Let it rise for 35 minutes in a warm spot (remember – DO NOT OVERPROOF).

-5. Preheat the oven to 450 degrees, with the Dutch oven in the oven.
+6. With 15 minutes left in the proofing process, preheat the oven to 450 degrees, with the Dutch oven in the oven.
 (Remove the proofing dough from the oven before preheating!)

-6. Once the oven and Dutch oven have preheated, and come to temperature for 10 minutes, remove the cloth from the dough and cut or score the top of the dough.
-You can use scissors, a razor blade, or a knife to do this.
+7. Once the oven and Dutch oven have preheated, and come to temperature for 10 minutes, remove the cloth from the dough and gently roll the loaf from the banneton onto parchment.
+Lift by the corners to place the dough into the Dutch oven.
+Cut or score the top of the dough, if desired.

-9. Cover the Dutch oven with the lid and bake the bread for 40 minutes, then remove the lid and bake for an additional 5 minutes, or until the internal temperature reaches 205 degrees.
+8. Cover the Dutch oven with the lid and bake the bread for 40 minutes, then remove the lid and bake for an additional 5 minutes, or until the internal temperature reaches 200 degrees.
 It should have a beautiful golden crust!

 I hope you LOVE this recipe!
 It has taken me years, and then really intense months of trial and error to find out that yeast breads require a different blend.
 Then more months of trial and error to find that blend.
 Then several weeks of nonstop baking to make sure it works with my yeast bread recipes!
 What made it more complicated was removing rice flours and xanthan gum – WHEW!
 But totally worth it!
 I knew I was successful when my husband (who can have gluten) tasted a piece of bread and was like, “WOW, that’s good” – so clearly it tastes like “normal bread”.
 He is always very honest with me when it comes to recipes and gluten-free baking!
 And I can’t wait to keep expanding my yeast bread recipes for you all!
 I am currently dreaming about the cinnamon raisin bread my dad always makes for Christmas presents, or the orange braid Greek bread my mom always used to make…. cheers to successes and cheers to onward baking endeavors!